djfun/geneajs/README.md

 and you get back divs for the data boxes and the lines which connect them.
 You can specify a template for the content of the data boxes by putting a handlebars template string into the render method.
 If you don't use that parameter the template `"{{name}}"` is used.

+You can use genea.js either in node.js or in the browser with [http://browserify.org/](browserify) like example_1.

 Tests
 -----
 There are a few tests in the test folder.
 You can run them with